 2018: Andrew E. Colarusso & Thiahera Nurse, Creance; Or, Comest Thou Cosmic Nazarite and Some Girls Survive on Their Sorcery Alone

-The Poetry and Poetics Colloquium, in conjunction with Northwestern University Press, is delighted to announce that Marcelo Hernandez Castillo is the winner of the sixth annual Drinking Gourd Chapbook Poetry Prize.
-His manuscript, Dulce, will be published by Northwestern University Press in Fall 2017 with a planned launch party at the Poetry Foundation in Chicago, IL in January 2018.
+The Poetry and Poetics Colloquium, in conjunction with Northwestern University Press, is delighted to announce that Thiahera Nurse & Andrew E. Colarusso are the winners of the seventh annual Drinking Gourd Chapbook Poetry Prize.
+Their manuscripts, Some Girls Survive on Their Sorcery Alone and Creance; Or, Comest Thou Cosmic Nazarite will be published by Northwestern University Press in Fall 2018 with a planned launch party at the Poetry Foundation in Chicago, IL in January 2019.

 Surreal and deeply imagistic, the poems in Dulce map a parallel between the landscape of the border and the landscape of sexuality.
 Castillo invites the reader to confront and challenge the distinctions of borders and categories, and in doing so, he obscures and negates such divisions: between citizen/non citizen, queer/straight, man/woman.
 His poems — at once confession and elegy — open the possibility of an and in a world of either/or.
 The volume as a whole enacts a prescient anxiety about what is to come: “I want to say all of this is true / but we both know it isn’t…we already know what’s at the other end of this.”
 Dulce is truly a lyrical force rife with the rich language of longing and regret that disturbs even the most serene quiet.